PLPAcademy/day-3-assignment-Xelonmee/README.md

 C) Update your PATH
 D) Run Dart Doctor

-Answer : B - Download the Dart SDK
+Answer : B - Download the Dart SDK.

 2. Which command verifies the Dart installation on macOS?